apache/trafficcontrol/docs/source/api/deliveryservices_id_safe.rst

 	.. warning:: This does not prevent access to content or make content secure; it merely prevents routing to the content through Traffic Router

 :geoProvider:        An integer that represents the provider of a database for mapping IPs to geographic locations; currently only ``0``  - which represents MaxMind - is supported
-:globalMaxMbps:      The maximum global bandwidth allowed on this Delivery Service.
-If exceeded, traffic will be routed to ``dnsBypassIp`` (or ``dnsBypassIp6`` for IPv6 traffic) for DNS Delivery Services and to ``httpBypassFqdn`` for HTTP Delivery Services
+:globalMaxMbps:      The maximum global bandwidth allowed on this :term:`Delivery Service`.
+If exceeded, traffic will be routed to ``dnsBypassIp`` (or ``dnsBypassIp6`` for IPv6 traffic) for DNS :term:`Delivery Service`\ s and to ``httpBypassFqdn`` for HTTP :term:`Delivery Service`\ s
-:globalMaxTps:       The maximum global transactions per second allowed on this Delivery Service.
-When this is exceeded traffic will be sent to the dnsByPassIp* for DNS Delivery Services and to the httpBypassFqdn for HTTP Delivery Services
+:globalMaxTps:       The maximum global transactions per second allowed on this :term:`Delivery Service`.
+When this is exceeded traffic will be sent to the dnsByPassIp* for DNS :term:`Delivery Service`\ s and to the httpBypassFqdn for HTTP :term:`Delivery Service`\ s
-:httpBypassFqdn:     The HTTP destination to use for bypass on an HTTP Delivery Service - bypass starts when the traffic on this Delivery Service exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the Delivery Service
+:httpBypassFqdn:     The HTTP destination to use for bypass on an HTTP :term:`Delivery Service` - bypass starts when the traffic on this :term:`Delivery Service` exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the :term:`Delivery Service`
-:id:                 An integral, unique identifier for this Delivery Service
+:id:                 An integral, unique identifier for this :term:`Delivery Service`
-:infoUrl:            This is a string which is expected to contain at least one URL pointing to more information about the Delivery Service.
+:infoUrl:            This is a string which is expected to contain at least one URL pointing to more information about the :term:`Delivery Service`.
 Historically, this has been used to link relevant JIRA tickets
 :initialDispersion:  The number of caches between which traffic requesting the same object will be randomly split - meaning that if 4 clients all request the same object (one after another), then if this is above 4 there is a possibility that all 4 are cache misses.
 For most use-cases, this should be 1
 :ipv6RoutingEnabled: If ``true``, clients that connect to Traffic Router using IPv6 will be given the IPv6 address of a suitable Edge-tier cache; if ``false`` all addresses will be IPv4, regardless of the client connection\ [2]_
-:lastUpdated:        The date and time at which this Delivery Service was last updated, in a ``ctime``-like format
+:lastUpdated:        The date and time at which this :term:`Delivery Service` was last updated, in a ``ctime``-like format
-:logsEnabled:        If ``true``, logging is enabled for this Delivery Service, otherwise it is disabled
+:logsEnabled:        If ``true``, logging is enabled for this :term:`Delivery Service`, otherwise it is disabled
-:longDesc:           A description of the Delivery Service
+:longDesc:           A description of the :term:`Delivery Service`
 :longDesc1:          A field used when more detailed information that that provided by ``longDesc`` is desired
 :longDesc2:          A field used when even more detailed information that that provided by either ``longDesc`` or ``longDesc1`` is desired
-:matchList:          An array of methods used by Traffic Router to determine whether or not a request can be serviced by this Delivery Service
+:matchList:          An array of methods used by Traffic Router to determine whether or not a request can be serviced by this :term:`Delivery Service`

 	:pattern:   A regular expression - the use of this pattern is dependent on the ``type`` field (backslashes are escaped)
 	:setNumber: An integral, unique identifier for the set of types to which the ``type`` field belongs
-	:type:      The type of match performed using ``pattern`` to determine whether or not to use this Delivery Service
+	:type:      The type of match performed using ``pattern`` to determine whether or not to use this :term:`Delivery Service`

 		HOST_REGEXP
-			Use the Delivery Service if ``pattern`` matches the ``Host:`` HTTP header of an HTTP request\ [2]_ HEADER_REGEXP
+			Use the :term:`Delivery Service` if ``pattern`` matches the ``Host:`` HTTP header of an HTTP request\ [2]_ HEADER_REGEXP
-			Use the Delivery Service if ``pattern`` matches an HTTP header (both the name and value) in an HTTP request\ [2]_ PATH_REGEXP
+			Use the :term:`Delivery Service` if ``pattern`` matches an HTTP header (both the name and value) in an HTTP request\ [2]_ PATH_REGEXP
-			Use the Delivery Service if ``pattern`` matches the request path of this Delivery Service's URL STEERING_REGEXP
+			Use the :term:`Delivery Service` if ``pattern`` matches the request path of this :term:`Delivery Service`'s URL STEERING_REGEXP
-			Use the Delivery Service if ``pattern`` matches the ``xml_id`` of one of this Delivery Service's "Steering" target Delivery Services
+			Use the :term:`Delivery Service` if ``pattern`` matches the ``xml_id`` of one of this :term:`Delivery Service`'s "Steering" target :term:`Delivery Service`\ s

-:maxDnsAnswers:      The maximum number of IPs to put in a A/AAAA response for a DNS Delivery Service (0 means all available)\ [4]_
+:maxDnsAnswers:      The maximum number of IPs to put in a A/AAAA response for a DNS :term:`Delivery Service` (0 means all available)\ [4]_
 :midHeaderRewrite:   Rewrite operations to be performed on TCP headers at the Edge-tier cache level - used by the Header Rewrite Apache Trafficserver plugin
 :missLat:            The latitude to use when the client cannot be found in the CZF or a geographic IP lookup
 :missLong:           The longitude to use when the client cannot be found in the CZF or a geographic IP lookup
-:multiSiteOrigin:    ``true`` if the Multi Site Origin feature is enabled for this Delivery Service, ``false`` otherwise\ [3]_
+:multiSiteOrigin:    ``true`` if the Multi Site Origin feature is enabled for this :term:`Delivery Service`, ``false`` otherwise\ [3]_
 :originShield:       An "origin shield" is a forward proxy that sits between Mid-tier caches and the origin and performs further caching beyond what's offered by a standard CDN.
 This field is a string of FQDNs to use as origin shields, delimited by ``|``
 :orgServerFqdn:      The origin server's Fully Qualified Domain Name (FQDN) - including the protocol (e.g. http:// or https://) - for use in retrieving content from the origin server
-:profileDescription: The description of the Traffic Router Profile with which this Delivery Service is associated
+:profileDescription: The description of the Traffic Router Profile with which this :term:`Delivery Service` is associated
-:profileId:          The integral, unique identifier for the Traffic Router profile with which this Delivery Service is associated
+:profileId:          The integral, unique identifier for the Traffic Router profile with which this :term:`Delivery Service` is associated
-:profileName:        The name of the Traffic Router Profile with which this Delivery Service is associated
+:profileName:        The name of the Traffic Router Profile with which this :term:`Delivery Service` is associated
-:protocol:           The protocol which clients will use to communicate with Edge-tier cache servers\ [2]_ - this is an integer on the interval [0-2] where the values have these meanings:
+:protocol:           The protocol which clients will use to communicate with Edge-tier :term:`cache server`\ s\ [2]_ - this is an integer on the interval [0-2] where the values have these meanings:

 	0
 		HTTP